-The dissertation is submitted in 5 physical copies and electronically in PDF format to the Ph.D.
+The dissertation is submitted in 5 physical copies and electronically in a single PDF document to the Ph.D.
 School Secretariat together with:

 - A statement from the primary supervisor that the course of the study has progressed satisfactorily, and that the Executive Order's requirements for course participation, transmission of knowledge and stays in other research environments have been fulfilled. - A declaration from the Ph.D. student that the dissertation in its existing form has not been evaluated previously.